Towards a theory of dissipative Dark Matter I: the Born limit: Derivation of -dependent eikonal emission factors

 \subsection{Vector soft emission}

 The soft factor~\eqref{softfactorgauge} from the dissipative processes $S_{1}S_{2}\to S_{1}S_{2} V$ and $\chi_{1} \chi_{2} \to \chi_{1} \chi_{2} V$, reduces the well-known expression

-We make the assumption of a massless emitted vector boson in Coulomb gauge $ \epsilon(q)=(0,\vec{e})$, where $\vec{e}$ denotes the transverse polarization vector in Cartesian components, and obtain for the $v_{i}$-leading order of~\eqref{eikovector}
+We make the assumption of a massless emitted vector boson in Coulomb gauge $\varepsilon^{\mu*}(q)=(0,\vec{e}^{*})$, where $\vec{e}^{*}$ denotes the transverse polarization vector in Cartesian components, and obtain for the $v_{i}$-leading order of~\eqref{eikovector}

 We identify this term as the dipole contribution, which vanishes in the case of equal coupling-to-mass ratios.
-As previously noted, this term can be directly squared, summed over polarizations, and angularly averaged using~\eqref{averageqrelations}, yielding
+As previously noted, this term can be directly squared, summed over polarizations, and angularly averaged using~\eqref{averageqrelationsvector}, yielding

 In the case of processes with an equal coupling-to-mass ratio, this term vanishes, and $v_{i}$-subleading terms of~\eqref{eikovector} become the dominant terms.
 The corresponding derivation is similar, but the inclusion of the correction factor~\eqref{correctionsoft} is necessary to obtain~\eqref{eq:equalityQuad}.
-The relevance of this factor in the quadrupole soft factor becomes apparent when considering, for example, an emission from the final external$\chi_{2}$-leg,
+The relevance of this factor in the quadrupole soft factor becomes apparent when considering, for example, an emission from the final external $\chi_{2}$-leg,

 During the $v_{i}$-expansion of~\eqref{examplecorrectionsoft}, the contribution from the correction factor~\eqref{correctionsoft} is trivial at leading order and only appears at subleading order.
-It introduces some~$\vec{q}$-dependent terms necessary to ensure consistency between the soft energy differential cross-section and the full energy differential cross-section over a significant energy range.
+It introduces some~$\vec{q}$-dependent terms necessary to ensure consistency between the soft energy-differential cross section and the full energy-differential cross section over a significant energy range.